lowlydba/miscmssql/README.md

 # MiscMSSQL
 Various MSSQL scripts.
 Contained/linked to for ease of aggregation.
 Mostly if not all free.

-# Links

-To grab the latest versions of scripts

 ## Scripts
 - [Ola's Maintenance Scripts](https://ola.hallengren.com/sql-server-backup.html)
 - [Brent's First Responder Kit](https://github.com/BrentOzarULTD/SQL-Server-First-Responder-Kit)